To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 administer-data-cubesrole can view and manage all data cubes for that environment.

 - Composite roles are custom roles composed of other roles.
-For example, you can create a new composite role called Analyst that is comprised of
+Composite roles allow you to group other roles together to create a set of permissions.
+For example, you can create a composite role called Visualization Team that is comprised of

 Imply Hybrid Auth provides the following organization-level roles: